se-edu/se-book/testCaseDesign/combiningTestInputs/mix/q-testCasesForConsumeMethod.md

 <panel header="{{ icon_Q }} Combine test inputs for the `consume` method">
 <question>

-Apply heuristics for combining multiple test inputs to improve the E&E of the following test cases, assuming all 6 values in the table need to be tested. ++Underlines++ indicate invalid values.
+Apply heuristics for combining multiple test inputs to improve the E&E of the following test cases, assuming all 6 values in the table need to be tested. <span class="text-danger">!!Underlines!!</span> indicate invalid values.
 Point out where the heuristics are contradicted and how to improve the test cases.

    <box>